Azerbaijan expanding co-op in trans-border cargo transportation

-Azerbaijan cooperates with Japan within the synergy of the Baku-Tbilisi-Kars (BTK) railway with the potential of the Trans-Siberian railway, Spokesman for Azerbaijan’s ADY Express LLC Ilham Abdulov told local media.
+Azerbaijan cooperates with Japan within the synergy of the Baku-Tbilisi-Kars (BTK) railway with the potential of the Trans-Siberian railway, Spokesman for Azerbaijan’s ADY Express LLC Ilham Abdulov told Trend.

 "During the bilateral meeting of the Azerbaijani and Russian presidents within the "One Belt - One Road" second conference, held in Beijing on April 26, 2019, the synergy of the potential of the BTK railway and the Trans-Siberian railway was discussed," Abdulov added.
 "This proposal was supported by the presidents."